idkfelix/year12/English/Born A Crime/Part II Questions.md

   >
 > Explain what Noah means by “_their own construct of race”._

-## Chapter 14: _A young man’s long, awkward, occasionally tragic, and frequently humiliating education in affairs of the heart, Part III: The Dance_
+## Chapter 14: _A Young man’s Long, Awkward, Occasionally Tragic, and Frequently Humiliating Education in Affairs of the Heart, Part III: The Dance_

 > 19. In what way does Noah’s experience with Babiki symbolise his hubris?